Big Rock History

 By Bruce Paul, Media Director

-This makes it hard to believe that there was a time not too long ago when nobody fished for billfish in waters off the North Carolina coast.
+It is hard to believe that there was a time not too long ago when nobody fished for billfish in waters off the North Carolina coast.
 Blue marlin fishing was thought to be something restricted to the balmy waters of the Gulf of Mexico.
 Fishermen had harvested fish from coastal waters for centuries and had never caught a blue marlin.
 This was still the case in 1956.

 But sailors from cargo ships that came ashore at the Morehead City port would tell residents they had seen blue marlin not too far offshore.
 While most dismissed this as “bar talk,” a few wishful thinkers hoped the stories were true.